covid-at-home/covid-at-home/facemask.md

 #### Step 1: Print template and cut it out

-Click on the image below to doanload the PDF file to print for the template and cut it out along the thick black line.
+Click on the image below to download the PDF file to print for the template and cut it out along the thick black line.

 [![](/images/mask/mask-template.png)](/images/mask/mask-template.pdf)